-One of the most important factors that businesses consider when it comes to implementing a strategy is the ability to visualize their data in a way that provides deep insights.
+One of the most important factors that businesses consider when implementing a strategy is the ability to visualize their data in a way that provides deep insights.
 This is especially true when dealing with multiple KPIs.

-It is also important that businesses regularly evaluate their KPIs to make sure that they are still relevant and focused on the areas that need attention.
+It is also vital that businesses regularly evaluate their KPIs to make sure that they are still relevant and focused on the areas that need attention.

 The specific tools you will use to measure KPIs will depend on the systems your teams and employees use to do their job.
 Marketing teams can use Google Analytics to measure their KPIs, sales teams can use CRM, and support teams can use help desk reports.

-We at Mad Devs use an information radiator.
-A radiator is commonly used as a tool to visualize the various parts of the workflow.
+At Mad Devs, we use an information radiator.
+It is commonly utilized as a tool to visualize the various parts of the workflow.
 Even though it's a tool, it can also be customized to display different data types.
 When the team is discussing the details of a project, a radiator can be presented in various messages sent to the team.